aquasecurity/trivy-checks/avd_docs/nifcloud/computing/AVD-NIF-0001/docs.md

-Opening up ports to the public internet is generally to be avoided.
-You should restrict access to IP addresses or ranges that explicitly require it where possible.
+Opening up ports to allow connections from the public internet is generally to be avoided.
+You should restrict access to IP addresses or ranges that are explicitly required where possible.

 When publishing web applications, use a load balancer instead of publishing directly to instances.